 colocasia ‘mojito:’ keeping our love alive in winter

-IFELL IN LOVE AGAIN, AND I WANT IT TO LAST.
-The latest object of my affection: a variegated elephant ears called Colocasia esculenta ‘Mojito’ that I adopted this spring at a local garden center, despite the fact that he was no cheap date.
-I fear the coming winter may be the end of us, though—he’s Zone 7B, and I’m a mere 5B.
-How can we keep our love—and this spectacular plant—alive?
+IFELL IN LOVE AGAIN, AND I WANTED IT TO LAST.
+The object of my affection a few years ago: a variegated elephant ear called Colocasia esculenta ‘Mojito’ that I adopted that spring at a local garden center, despite the fact that he was no cheap date.
+I feared the coming winter may be the end of us, though—he’s Zone 7B, and I’m a mere 5B.
+How could we keep our love—and this spectacular plant—alive?
 I sought counsel from the most experienced person I could think of, in the hopes of doing just that.

 Colocasia ‘Mojito’ (Zone 7b-10), like all its cousins that we call elephant ears or taro, is a heat-loving plant that’s also hungry and thirsty.
 I grew it in a bright spot in a potting soil with lots of compost, and stood a big, deep saucer underneath—something I wouldn’t do with most other plants outdoors for fear of rotting them off.
 I don’t use chemical fertilizers, but I mixed in some all-natural organic formulation at planting time and occasionally added fish and seaweed emulsion to the water I gave it.

 In food production, prevalent in Asia, the Pacific and the Caribbean, it’s the starchy tubers that are the thing—bigger is better.
 In ornamental horticulture, the above-ground portion is where it’s at, and here’s where the tricky part comes in about overwintering some of the most spectacular new taros—including ‘Mojito,’ and the better known ‘Black Magic.’
 They don’t produce big tubers that can be lifted, like you might a canna or some of the elephant ears, and stashed dry in the cellar.